-The most popular type of charitable gift due to its convenience, an outright gift of cash is considered made on the date it is mailed or hand-delivered to the FSU Foundation.
-If you itemize deductions, cash gifts to the College of Medicine are considered tax-deductible, up to 50 percent of your adjusted gross income.
+The most popular type of charitable gift due to its convenience is an outright gift of cash.
+This type of gift is considered made on the date it is mailed or hand-delivered to the FSU Foundation.
+If you itemize deductions, cash gifts to ACTS2 are considered tax-deductible, up to 50 percent of your adjusted gross income.
 Any unused amount may be carried over for up to five years.
 Cash-gift pledges are usually to be paid over a period of up to five years.

 Gifts of stock, bonds and/or real estate have potential double tax benefits for you as the donor.
 The full value of your assets usually is deductible with no capital gains tax paid on the appreciation.

 Gifts of artwork, rare books, stamp or coin collections and other tangible personal property generally entitle you to a charitable deduction.
 The amount of the deduction depends on whether the property is used by the university in a way that is related to its mission and whether you created the property yourself, as in the case of literary, artistic or musical compositions.

 By establishing a charitable gift annuity, you can make a gift of cash or securities to ACTS2 in exchange for a guaranteed fixed income for life.
 In addition to an assured income for the remainder of your life, you receive significant tax advantages and an excellent rate of return.